ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Other GCSs (APM Planner 2, Tower etc.) may support some other subset of commands/parameters and use alternative names/labels for them.
-In most cases the mapping should be obvious.
+In most cases, the mapping should be obvious.

 [site wiki="copter"]
 Commands supported by Copter